About Our Cause

-The St Francis Kromme Trust is a registered Public Benefit Organisation (PBO reference number 930038246) concerned with environmental issues in the greater St Francis area.
+The St Francis Kromme Enviro-Trust is a registered Public Benefit Organisation (PBO reference number 930038246) concerned with environmental issues in the greater St Francis area.

-The Trust was established in 1981 by a committee of volunteers headed by Lindy Pagden and 35 years on and the St Francis Kromme Trust’s role is just as vital now as when it was formed.
+The Trust was established in 1981 by a committee of volunteers headed by Lindy Pagden.
+Decades later, the Enviro-Trust’s role is just as vital today as when it was formed.

 - to encourage and promote environmental awareness in the Greater St Francis area

 - to preserve and protect the environment and amenities for the benefit of future generations

 - to encourage the preservation of all flora and fauna, shell-fish, sea life and bird life in the area, and the appropriate use of Public Open Space, coastal areas and nature reserves

 What makes Greater St Francis unique?